bilig

 The byte count can move between releases.
 The important signal is verified: true: an input changed, a dependent formula recalculated, the document serialized to JSON, and the restored workbook produced the same value.

-For a more production-shaped evaluator path, run the quote approval WorkPaper API proof.
-It still starts from an empty Node directory, but downloads one maintained TypeScript route smoke, writes quote inputs into known cells, recalculates net revenue, gross margin, and approval decision, serializes the WorkPaper JSON, restores it, and verifies restoredMatchesAfter: true.
+For a route-shaped evaluator path, run the quote approval WorkPaper API proof.
+It starts from an empty Node directory, downloads one maintained TypeScript route smoke, writes quote inputs into known cells, recalculates net revenue, gross margin, and approval decision, serializes the WorkPaper JSON, restores it, and verifies restoredMatchesAfter: true.

 Backend service shape